lionwarriorjr/MergeSplit/README.md

 utils.py:
 <br/>The Utils class holds static methods that implement utility functions like parsing input/output, serializing/deserializing blocks and transactions, and verifying message signatures.

+Merge block is placed in between two chains when they're merged together.

+Split block is placed at the start of a new community as a "genesis" block for that community.
+The split block is also placed at the end of the original chain to drain the funds from the nodes that are being moved to the other community.